 Morton’s Neuroma Revision Surgery

-Approximately 15% of previously operated patients will elect to undergo a second surgical intervention in an effort to alleviate recurrent pain, however some research papers have reported that 80% of Morton’s neuroma surgery redos are unsuccessful.
+Approximately 15% of previously operated patients will elect to undergo another surgical intervention in an effort to alleviate recurrent pain, however some research papers have reported that 80% of these Morton’s neuroma surgery redos are unsuccessful.

 The overall goals of re-operation are identification of the neuroma and any other pathologic structures, and clean sharp removal of the closer (“proximal”) nerve stump as far proximal as possible.
 Careful inspection must be made for any abnormal accessory nerves, bursae (especially in the second and third interspaces), synovial cysts, or localized scar in the interspace.
 Should there be any indication of the far (“distal”) nerve stump being entrapped then a sharp, clean distal removal of the that stump should also be done and the remaining stump should be moved to a well vascularized and well protected soft tissue bed.